 In 2016, Bach composed a choral piece using texts from journalist Jon Krakauer’s nonfiction book, “Missoula: Rape and the Justice System in a College Town.”
 Krakauer called the music “haunting and disturbing and beautiful.”
 In 2018, the Seattle Collaborative Orchestra premiered her uptempo orchestral piece, “Chocolate,” to finish out one of its concerts.

 Bach works as a freelance composer as well as a staff teacher for cello and piano at the Oregon Music Academy and Rose City Music Academy in the Portland area.
-When she's not playing, writing, or teaching music, she enjoys watching movies, playing video games, and eating pizza with her orange tabby cat sleeping on her lap.
+When she's not playing, writing, or teaching music, she enjoys eating pizza while watching movies or playing video games with her orange tabby cat sleeping on her lap.